Siege of St Andrews Castle: Stalemate

 An English invasion to support the Castilians never came, but Balnaves secured the services of two Italian military engineers in Henry's service, Guillaume de Rosetti and Archangelo Arcano.
 After Henry's death on 27 January 1547 his son Edward VI did not send an armed force.
 The Castilians continued to sue for aid at the English court, and were able to travel in person to England by sea.
 The Scottish ambassador Adam Otterburn recorded their presence in London.
+In February, the English admiral Andrew Dudley was ordered to show his fleet near St Andrews Castle to encourage the besieged allies of England.

 English ships brought arms and supplies, but St Andrews was blockaded by the Scottish navy: in March 1547 Admiral Elmes and Andrew Dudley were ordered to sail from Lindisfarne with a convoy that had been repulsed.
 Dudley brought a contract for the garrison with terms for continued English support, in return for their continued promotion of the English royal marriage plan, and eventual surrender of the castle to an English relieving force.

 The Castilians had also suggested that Henry should write to Charles V, Holy Roman Emperor to persuade the Pope not to grant the absolution.
 This would prolong the siege, giving more time for Henry (and now his son) to send an army, and effect their goals.
 Although the absolution arrived in April 1547, the Castilians refused to surrender.
 James Stewart of Cardonald wrote that the Castilians said in private; "that they would rather have a measure of wheat than all the Pope's remissions."

 At this time, in April 1547, five English victualling ships were captured and brought to Leith.
 John Knox entered the castle and served as the garrison's preacher for the remainder of the siege.
 For a time Knox had the freedom to pass to and from the castle to preach in the parish church.
 According to the Earl of Glencairn, one of the besieged garrison, Ninian Cockburn, was a spy for the Governor.
 Later in the year, Ninian was involved in the handover of Broughty Castle to the English.